-Somehow, despite the fact that I really don’t like beer, I find myself on a lot of brewery tours when travelling.
+Somehow, despite the fact that I really don’t like beer, I find myself on a lot of brewery tours when traveling.
 It’s mostly because I have friends who like beer way more than I do.
 I apologize that these won’t be the most thorough of reviews because a) they were all from a bit while ago and I didn’t take proper notes at the time and b) I am not the person to ask about the quality of beer!
 But in any case, they were fun places to see!

 Of all the breweries I’ve been to, Miller is the most well-known and one of the most popular beer brands in America.